dominictarr/forkdb/readme.markdown

 leveldb

 Conflicts are unavoidable, particularly when latency is high.
-Instead of hiding that fundamental fact or going into conflict panic mode (like couchdb does), forkdb anticipates and welcomes conflicts.
+Instead of hiding that fundamental fact or going into a conflict panic mode that demands an immediate resolution, forkdb anticipates and welcomes conflicts.

 Interfaces built on forkdb should be honest about the underlying data model and embrace conflicts too.

 # example

 Here we'll create a new document with the contents `beep boop` under the key `"blorp"`.